 Mid-October - early December

 This is the debut of the season in Antarctica, which means that the dry landing sites appear more pristine, the pack ice starts to break up and melt, and you’ll experience a clear, white landscape.
 The melting ice also enables the expedition vessels to navigate the Antarctic waters more easily.
-It is also a great time to catch the entertaining courtship rituals of penguins and seabirds, and the fur and elephant seals start to mark their preferred territories.
-Early on in the season is a good time for adventures such as ice trekking, when there is less wildlife to see but more opportunities to experience the stunning icebound landscapes.
+In addition, this is a great time to catch the entertaining courtship rituals of penguins and seabirds, while fur and elephant seals begin to mark their preferred territories.
+Early on in the season is a good time for excursions on the Antarctica Peninsula such as ice trekking, as there is less wildlife to see but more opportunities to experience the stunning icebound landscapes.
 October is the best time of the year for photography, with fewer expedition ships in the waters, snow and ice at their most pristine, and fantastic wildlife encounters in South Georgia and the Falklands in particular.
 Spring flowers also begin to emerge in the latter two locations during this time.

 Late December - January

 This season sees the longest periods of daylight – in excess of 20 hours - combined with the warmest temperatures, making it a popular time to visit.
 It also provides great lighting opportunities, even at midnight!
 This is also prime penguin hatching season, starting in the Falkland Islands, and latterly in Antarctica.
 At the same time, you can start to see seal pups taking their first brave steps onto the ice floes in the Falkland Islands and South Georgia.
 Whale watching season also begins at the end of this period, with sightings on the increase throughout January.